cnlohr/ch32v003fun/README.md

 cd barebones
 make
 ```

-Use the WCH-LinkUtility to flash the built hex file, or if you don't want to use propreitary tooling you can use miniwchlink.
+In Linux this will "just work" using the `miniwchlink`.
+In Windows, you can use this or you can use the WCH-LinkUtility to flash the built hex file.

+If you are in Windows, you will need to use zadig to install the libusb driver to the WCH-Link interface 0.

 ## For using EVT demos, check out the EVT folder.